includeos/documentation/_build/html/_sources/Getting-started.rst.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Copy the `./seed <https://github.com/hioa-cs/IncludeOS/tree/master/seed>`__ directory to a convenient location like `~/your_service`.
 Then, just start implementing the `Service::start` function in the `Service` class, located in `your_service/service.cpp <https://github.com/hioa-cs/IncludeOS/blob/master/seed/service.cpp>`__ (very simple example provided).
 This function will be called once the OS is up and running.
-2. Enter the name of your service in the first line of the `seed Makefile <https://github.com/hioa-cs/IncludeOS/blob/master/seed/Makefile>`__.
-This will be the base for the name of the final disk image.
+2. Update the `CMakeLists.txt <https://github.com/hioa-cs/IncludeOS/blob/master/seed/CMakeLists.txt>`__ to specify the name of your project, enable any needed drivers or plugins, etc.

 **Example:**